jimhigson/oboe.js/writing/main/3_Background.md

 </people>
 ~~~~

-While it is possible to for a service to change in a way which is untrackable
-using JSONPath, it is more difficult than with XPATH.
-Because each nodes only
-having one, unambiguous set of children, the JSON metamodel does not present a
-format author with a selection from logical equivalents that are modeled
-incompatibly.

 XML also invites ambiguity regarding whitespace characters between tags,
 reflecting XML's dual purposes of document markup and data; whitespace
 is generally meaningful for documents but ignorable for data.
 Strictly